kouMatsumoto/windows-setting/README.md

 #### Python2.7
 Install with all default options.
-Python2.7 is required in node-gyp, so you must install.
+you must install this, because Python2.7 is dependency of node-gyp.
-After install, Set PATH environment to python.
+After installation, Set PATH environment to python.

+#### Visual Studio 2015 Community
+Install with all default options. you must install this, because .NET Framework and Visual C++ that included Visual Studio 2015 Installation are dependencies of node-gyp.
+Important! :  After installation, you need to do below

+0. Run Visual Studio you installed.

 ## Each App Setings
 ### Node.js